gaussic/keras-en-backup/sources/layers/merge.md

 __Arguments__

-axes: Integer or tuple of integers, axis or axes along which to take the dot product.
+- __axes__: Integer or tuple of integers, axis or axes along which to take the dot product.
-normalize: Whether to L2-normalize samples along the dot product axis before taking the dot product.
+- __normalize__: Whether to L2-normalize samples along the
+    dot product axis before taking the dot product.
     If set to True, then the output of the dot product is the cosine proximity between the two samples.
-**kwargs: Standard layer keyword arguments.
+- __**kwargs__: Standard layer keyword arguments.

 ----

 ### add